How to Properly Sanitize Office Desks and Shared Workspaces

 Fewer Sick Days and Workplace Disruptions

-• Workspaces with enhanced disinfection protocols experience lower rates of employee illness, leading to better workforce availability.
+• Workspaces with enhanced sanitization protocols experience lower rates of employee illness, leading to better workforce availability.

 • Regular sanitation of high-touch areas and air purification minimizes the spread of airborne diseases such as seasonal flu.